If the busyness of modern life is stopping you from getting out there on your first bicycle adventure, try following these steps:

 - Find the next available window in your calendar.
-Multiply the number of full days it contains by 50.
-Guard this window with your life.
+Multiply the number of full days it contains by 50 and write the answer down.

-- Choose a nearby country — somewhere new — and book a plane/bus/train to a major city there.
+- Choose a nearby country or region – somewhere new you’d like to see – and book a plane/bus/train there.
 (If booking flights, check that your airline is bike-friendly.)

-- Take your answer from 1, find another city roughly that many kilometres away, and book a return plane/bus/train home.
-(Use Google Maps to estimate cycling distances.)
+- Take your answer from question 1, find another city roughly that many kilometres away, and book a return plane/bus/train home.
+(Use a route planning app to quickly estimate cycling distances.)

 - Get a cardboard box from your nearest bike shop and pack your bike into it like this.
 Pack your panniers, tent and rollmat into one of these, and take your bar-bag as a carry-on (if flying).

-- Repeat step 4, having successfully completed your first overseas cycle tour.
+- Repeat step 4, having successfully completed your first ever cycle tour.

 Today I have a few additional thoughts to share with you about cycle touring, one of the simplest and most rewarding forms of travel there is.